aashir023/AI-Summer-Internship/Day 11/Readme.md

-3. Activate the virtual environment by running the command: conda activate env_name
+3. Activate the virtual environment by running the command: conda activate numpy_nn

-4. Finally, execute your Python program located in the virtual environment using the command: python filename.py
+4. Finally, execute your Python program located in the virtual environment using the command: python nn.py

 # Implementing a Neural Network with Numpy on the Cat vs. Non-Cat Dataset